Back to main page

 Your account is considered inactive, if no login has been made for 30 days.

 a login is counted, when you use the webmail, E-Mail clients or the Administration.

-You do not need to send or receive messages, logging in is enough.
+You do not need to send messages, logging in is enough.

 Accounts are removed after being inactive for 150 days.